-The Herringbone Half Double Crochet Stitch (aka: Herringbone hdc).
-Ahh.. isn’t it a thing of beauty?
+The Herringbone Half Double Crochet Stitch, you gorgeous thing you!
 I’m a bit in love with this stitch.
 It almost feels knitted, but it really IS crochet and is very simple to learn!

 - Any size hook.
-I used US H8/5 mm crochet hook (Did you know you can purchase my go-to hooks on Amazon?)
+I used a US G6/4 mm crochet hook (Did you know you can purchase my go-to hooks on Amazon?)

 - A yarn weight that works with your hook size.
-I used worsted weight yarn.
+I used DK weight yarn.

 - tapestry needle and scissors